stoyhris/markowitz/README.md

   <img src="https://github.com/stoyhris/markowitz/assets/113132376/a2ffa608-207d-4b78-8710-74cab1a34e9d" alt="Monte Carlo Simulation"/>
 </p>

-With a starting value of 100, here is the estimated performance after 30 days:
+With a starting value of 100, below is the estimated performance after 30 days:

 | Metric | Value ($) |
 |---------|----------|